Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Visual Transcription Architecture

+When considering methods for onset/offset prediction, the simplest choice is to conduct 88 classifications for each frame in the video, predicting what notes are present in each given frame.
+These framewise predictions can then be concatenated into an array to form a prediction for the entire video.
+A VPT method that utilizes this approach is the Audeo model~\cite{DBLP:conf/nips/SuLS20}, which additionally places an extra generative adversarial network on top of the video predictions.

+Splitting a note up into distinct onset and frame predictions, enables us to reject spurious positive frames when they are missing a corresponding onset.
+An example of this is visualized in \figref{fig:onsets_frames}.
+Modeling onsets separately from the rest of the note is also closer to what is happening physically in the video, as pressing down a note and holding down a note are two different actions.

-\textbf{Inference}: When performing inference over an entire video, we iterate over all frames and then concatenate the predictions to produce an array of shape $88\times (\verb|number_of_frames|-16)$.
-Sixteen frames are missing because we start predictions on the 8th frame and end 8 frames early due to needing 16 frames for a full sample.
-An alternative to this approach could be to pad the start and end of the video.
-With a temporal resolution of \SI{30}{\fps}, all predicted notes get assigned to their nearest frame, leading to a potential error of \SI{15}{\milli\second} even given perfect predictions.
+\paragraph{Inference.} When performing inference over an entire video, we iterate over all frames and then concatenate the predictions to produce an array of shape

+Some frame predictions are missing at the start and end because we need enough frames to create a window.
+An alternative to skipping the first and last few frames could be to pad the start and end of the video.
+As there are 88 notes, to predict both onsets and frames we require 176 total predictions per frame.
+Because we train our model on a temporal resolution of \SI{30}{\fps}, all predicted notes get assigned to their nearest frame, leading to a potential error of \SI{15}{\milli\second} even given perfect predictions.
+Achieving a high temporal accuracy is therefore a key area where VPT is more challenging than audio based AMT.